Continuous update on the 115TH Congress’

 S. 33 – Improved National Monument Designation Process Act – this bill, sponsored by Alaska Senator Murkowski, would curtail the President’s authority to use the Antiquities Act to create National Monuments.
 This bill requires Congressional approval and would likely result in resource extraction interests preventing public treasures like the Admiralty Island National Monument from being protected in the future.

 H.R.
 717 – Listing Reform Act – this attempt to dismantle a bill that has saved several species from extinction would require consideration of economic costs, not science when making listing decisions under the Endangered Species Act.
+The House NAtural Resources Committee held a hearing on H.R.
+717 in July 2017.

 S.J.Res.18 - Alaska Senator Dan Sullivan submitted this resolution to disapprove the rule adopted August 5, 2016 by the U.S. Fish and Wildlife Service.
 The rule doesn’t restrict the taking of fish and wildlife for subsistence uses within Alaska Refuges, but prohibits predator control practices including bear baiting, same-day airborne take of bears, and snaring of wolves and pups during denning season.